 GBF honors this year's awardees with hopes of inspiring more young people to aspire to become scientists and innovators themselves.
 The November 27 conferment event will highlight the awardees' works and research journey, and feature encouraging words from education leaders and renowned Filipino scientist and ISEF alumna, Dr. Reinabelle Reyes.

-The recipients of the GBF Young Scientist Award 2020 are:
+Recipients of the GBF Young Scientist Award 2020

 From Iloilo National High School: Marvince Araneta and Lorraine Joy Bales